Airswift’s experience on global offshore wind projects

 Along with our talent acquisition offering, our unrivalled global footprint and extensive global mobility services allow us to support clients with a full turnkey solution to their project resourcing requirements.

 Airswift’s global offices present a key advantage to our clients.
-With over 60 strategic, global offices we are equipped to deliver on key projects in the renewable energy industry.
+With over 60 strategic global offices, we are equipped to deliver the best talents in the renewable energy industry.